Simon-Nderi/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays content in long format
+displays all files even hidden